hamacekf/mushrooms/README.md

 2. **Run the script**:

     ```bash
-    python script.py
+    python mushroos.py
     ```

     The script performs the following steps:

     - Downloads an image from the specified URL.
     - Processes the image to detect specific color ranges.
-    - Calculates the probability of mushroom growth in the specified region.
+    - Gets the probability of mushroom growth in the specified region.
     - Displays the probabilities and the processed image.
     - Sends an email with the results.